 Socialising Your New Puppy

 Your pups peak socialisation period occurs when they’re (arguably) at their absolute cutest, between 3 – 12 weeks of age (up to 14 weeks in some puppies).
-Because during this time, puppies develop critical social skills such as reducing the inhibition to bute, and resilience to some of life’s stressors through positive exposure to certain experiences.
+During this time, your new four-legged friend will develop critical social skills such as bite inhibition and resilience to some of life’s stressors through positive exposure to experiences.

 This first one you probably already have down pat (get it?), because the first step to getting your pup used to interacting with others is to get them used to your touch.
 Practice gentle handling of your puppy from head to toe including lifting the lips to see the teeth, stroking the ears, holding each paw and lifting the tail.
-This will help socialise your puppy to being groomed and examined by your vet, which can make those visits whole lot more comfortable.
+This will help get your puppy used to being groomed and being examined by your vet, which can make those visits whole lot more comfortable.